dev-ritik/dotfiles/README.md

 - [history-substring-search](https://superuser.com/a/585004)
 - Useful aliases
 - `cless` and `ccat` for coloured formatted output
-- Other rather personal aliases: weather, background blur camera, internet connectivity status, broadband connect, `newsboat`, wifi forwarder, Hotspot
+- Other rather personal aliases: weather, background blur camera, internet connectivity status, broadband connect, `newsboat`, wifi forwarder, Hotspot, DNS (via Pihole)

 ### Bash
 bash is the secondary shell and configs are light.
 Aliases and env files are sourced by both of them.